UK woman dies after being exposed to Novichok

 Police officers stand guard at a residential house in Amesbury, southern England.
 Photograph: Getty Images

-A mother-of-three has died after she and her partner were exposed to Novichok in Amesbury, Wiltshire.
+A mother-of-three has died after she and her partner were exposed to Novichok in Amesbury, southern England.

 Dawn Sturgess (44) died on Sunday evening in hospital.